tekiegirl/resources/download-instructions.md

 There are, again, a couple of options:
 ### Download individual files
 1. click on the link to the file
-2. if there is a download button click it to download the file (e.g. a zip file)
+2. click the download button in the top right to download the file (button symbol is a downward arrow into a tray)
-3. else right-click the Raw button and choose 'save as' (or similar)

 ### Download the whole repository
 To download all the files in the repository